adikari/dotfiles/README.md

 3. [Git config]
 4. [Tmux]

-My development set up is fully on commandline, with combination of many tools.
-This project have all the configuration for the tools that I have written and improved over years.

 I am at the moment working on detailed documentation on each features that will be added by installing this project.